FreeBirdLjj/LC3_SIM/README.md

 LC3_SIM
 =======

-A LC-3 simulator of Android edition
+A LC-3 simulator of Android edition.

+[Here](en.wikipedia.org/wiki/LC-3) is an introduction of LC-3.